reinert/requestor/README.md

 // Now all requests will have the default parameters session.post("/api/books", book);

-// Shutdown the session thread pool session.shutdown();
+// Shutdown the session closing all underlying resources session.shutdown();
 ```